 What you should know about Social Security Disability Insurance (SSDI)

-SSDI is included in your Social Security benefits, and the premiums are paid for by a portion of your Social Security taxes.5 The program was designed to provide financial confidence should you be unable to work due to prolonged illness or injury, and in many cases, it does just that.
+SSDI is included with your Social Security benefits, and the premiums are paid for by a portion of your Social Security taxes.5 The program was designed to provide financial assistance if you are unable to work due to prolonged illness or injury, and in many cases, it does just that.
 However, even if you've paid Social Security taxes, you may not be eligible to receive SSDI benefits, and the program has a number of limitations that you should be aware of:

 What you should know about private disability insurance